LoreVanOudenhove/Create_PyClone_input/README.md

 This Sequenza analysis will generate a number of files and plots, among which the Run1_segments.txt file that contains detected segments, with estimated copy number state at each segment.

-# Clonal Reconstruction using PyClone
+# Create input for PyClone

 PyClone is a statistical model for inference of clonal population structures in cancers.
 Its algorithm relies on a Bayesian clustering method for grouping sets of deeply sequenced somatic mutations into putative clonal clusters while estimating their cellular prevalences and accounting for allelic imbalances introduced by segmental copy-number changes and normal-cell contamination.